 The 2019 NewsMatch campaign saw its best-ever #GivingTuesday returns, and of the 198 participating newsrooms, 187 customized or implemented materials provided to them.

-For the second year in support of NewsMatch, Mission Partners worked alongside this fundraising campaign for community-based and nonprofit newsrooms to help participating news organizations reach new and dedicated donors, while also advocating for the benefits of nonprofit news on a broader scale.
+Mission Partners returned to support NewsMatch for it’s 2020 campaign, once again working alongside this fundraising campaign for community-based and nonprofit newsrooms to help participating news organizations reach new and dedicated donors, while also advocating for the benefits of nonprofit news on a broader scale.
 We developed research-tested messaging, a promotional video, and a comprehensive communications strategy, while providing strategic counsel once the campaign officially kicked off.
 While the pandemic made fundraising even more challenging for the independent news sector, NewsMatch had its most successful year yet in 2020, with more than $47 million raised for nonprofit news organizations.